amontalenti/streams/streams/index.rst

 And, it had big hardware demands
 ================================

-* **Scaling Out**: From 2010-2012, went from 3 to 80 nodes running in Rackspace Cloud
+**Scaling Out**: From 2010-2012, went from 3 to 80 nodes running in Rackspace Cloud.

-* **Scaling Up**: From 2012-2013, ran a custom data center with 1 terabyte of RAM
+**Scaling Up**: From 2012-2013, ran a custom data center with 1 terabyte of RAM.

-* **Scaling In**: From 2013-2014, started building support for more nuanced metrics
+**Scaling In**: From 2013-2014, started building support for more nuanced metrics.

-(Through all of this, heavy user of Amazon ELB and S3 for data collection and archiving, and EMR for Hadoop jobs.)

 And, data management challenges
 ===============================

-* Running multiple redundant data centers.
+Running multiple redundant data centers.

-* Need to ship real-time data everywhere.
+Need to ship real-time data everywhere.

-* Including data-identical production, staging, beta.
+Including data-identical production, staging, beta.

-* New schema designs and new DB technologies, too.
+New schema designs and new DB technologies, too.

 In short: it started to get messy
 =================================